PseudoKnight/CHPlotSquared/README.md

 ## Functions

 #### array plot_list(world, [uuid])
 Returns an array of plot ids.
+Optionally filtered by owner UUID.
 Throws InvalidWorldException if world is not a plot world.

 #### string plot_at_loc(location)
 Returns the plot id at the specified location, null if no plot exists there.